 Croatian Brodet Recipe (Croatian Fish Stew)

 When I hear the word Brodet, my mouth starts to water.
-I absolutely love this classic Dalmatian dish and you will too!
-Brodet is a seafood stew and an important part of Croatian coastal food culture just like all seafood – hello Octopus Salad and Shrimp Risotto
+I absolutely love this classic Dalmatian dish, and you will too!
+Brodet is a seafood stew and an essential part of Croatian coastal food culture, just like all seafood – hello Octopus Salad and Shrimp Risotto.

-With Brodet, it’s crucial you select the right type of fish to get the best flavor out of the stew.
-The trick is to use a minimum of three types of fish, any shellfish and I also like to throw in a few crustaceans.
+With Brodet, it’s crucial you select the correct type of fish to get the best flavor out of the stew.
+The trick is to use a minimum of three kinds of fish and shellfish, and I also like to throw in a few crustaceans.

-I normally throw in a handful of mussels and when available those tasty little scampi.
-The Scampi makes the Brodet amazing – and when cooked, don’t forget to suck the head!
+I usually throw in a handful of mussels and, when available, those tasty little scampi.
+The scampi makes the Brodet amazing – and when cooked, don’t forget to suck the head!
 In Dalmatia, this dish is served with Polenta which I recommend, as it’s perfect for sucking up all that beautiful brodet sauce.

 Here is an easy-to-make Croatian brodet recipe.
 I always loved my mums, and now I show you how I make my own.